bloominstituteoftechnology/react-state2-guided/README.md

     }
     ```

-- 🔥 STEP 3 - Go to a subcomponent:
+- 🔥 STEP 3 - Go to a subcomponent you wish to "connect" to application state:
   - 3.1 - Import `connect` from `react-redux`, and the `increment` action creator:

     ```js